DataSF/datasf.github.io/showcase/datascience/_posts/2018-01-19-AB-Testing.md

 ![A diagram showing the bulleted steps in an experiment visually](/uploads/versions/ab-experimentprocess---x----994-553x---.PNG)

-Above are the steps involved in an AB testing experiment.
+<figcaption>Above are the steps involved in an AB testing experiment.</figcaption>

 If you are interested in a AB Testing Design Workshop, contact Joy Bonaguro for more details.